Bicardine/Nanization/README.md

   .WithKey("TitileMenu.Title") // Will set key = "TitileMenu.Title"
   .WithDocument("DefaultUI")
 ```
-But you can't use SetFallback twice, or another one-time methods
+But you can't use SetFallback twice, or another one-time methods.
 It's means IDE also will safely show field that already was setting.

 For example: